The Rolex ‘Military’ Submariner

 Milsub advert

-Dating your Rolex Watch
+A Guide to Dating your Rolex Watch

-ROLEX SERIAL NUMBERS & DATE OF MANUFACTURE
+ROLEX SERIAL NUMBERS AND DATE OF MANUFACTURE

 How old is your Rolex watch ?

 The serial number on any Rolex watch enables you to estimate the approximate date of manufacture.
-On the majority Rolex watches the serial number is engraved between the case lugs at 6 o’clock just behind the bracelet end links.
+On the majority Rolex watches the serial number is engraved between the case lugs at 6:00 just behind the bracelet end links.
 However on some earlier models (pre 1960) the serial number will be engraved on the outer case back.
-This 4-8 digit number can be used to determine the date of manufacture.
+This four to eight digit number can be used to determine the date of manufacture.
 It is important to note however that final assembly, sale and delivery of the completed watch may be some time later.
 For example a case or case back assembled in 1967, may not have been used on a completed watch until 1970 or sold via a retailer until later still.

 From 2005, Rolex started to also engrave the serial number on the inside case rehaut which is found between the dial and the crystal.